drkevin0715-crypto/CODTECH/Task-2-Home-Automation/README.md

-Home Automation with Bluetooth is an embedded systems project that enables wireless control of household electrical appliances using a smartphone.
-The system uses an Arduino Uno microcontroller paired with an HC-05 Bluetooth module to receive commands from a mobile phone and switch devices ON or OFF through a 4-channel relay module.
+HOME AUTOMATION WITH BLUETOOTH

+Company : CODTECH IT SOLUTIONS

+Name  : KEVIN VICTOR

+Intern ID : CTIS8913

+Domain : Embedded Systems

+Duration : 4 Weeks

+Mentor : Neela Santhosh Kumar

+Description : This project implements a Bluetooth-controlled home automation system using an Arduino Uno microcontroller and an HC-05 Bluetooth module.
+The system allows a user to turn electrical devices ON or OFF by sending simple text commands from a mobile phone.
+Relay modules act as the electromechanical interface between the low-voltage Arduino and the mains-powered appliances

+Output :